 Johnson’s work was not limited to modernism, and in 1984 he designed the iconic AT&T building in New York (today the Sony Building), a 197 meter tall postmodernist sky scraper.
 The building became infamous for its ornamental style and resemblance to Michael Grave’s Humana building.
 Another iconic building designed by Philip Johnson, together with John Burgee, is the Puerta de Europa in Madrid, two leaning towers that have become an icon of the Spanish capital.

-As we did last year, ArchDaily is celebrating with a special Glass House logo.
+As we did for the last few years, ArchDaily is celebrating with a special Glass House logo.
 Inspired by Mies van der Rohe’s Farnsworth House, The Glass House, with its perfect proportions and its simplicity, is still considered a modern marvel.
 Check out more by Philip Johnson on ArchDaily, after the break.

 How can the web best inspire new dialogue?
 What does preservation mean in the digital world?
 How do you imagine your digital future?

 Since 2010, Glass House Conversations have brought together an illustrious group of hosts and participants from many creative disciplines, including architecture, art, design, landscape architecture, and preservation.
 Now, for their 100th and final online dialogue, the Glass House Conversations would like for you to consider the questions above and share your thoughts on our collective digital future here on their website.

 The Conversation is open to comments from the public now through July 7, at 8pm ET.

 The Glass House just concluded their second annual Conversations in Context, which presents visitors with the opportunity to join in a weekly evening tour and intimate conversation with industry leaders, including Robert A.M.
 Stern, Michael Graves, and more.